SciCompMod/memilio/cpp/models/lct_secir/README.md

 are used to simulate the spread of the disease.
 It is possible to include subcompartments for the five compartments Exposed, InfectedNoSymptoms, InfectedSymptoms, InfectedSevere and InfectedCritical.
+You can divide the population according to different groups, e.g. AgeGroups or gender and choose parameters according to groups.

-Below is an overview of the model architecture and its compartments.
+Below is an overview of the model architecture and its compartments without an stratification according to groups.

 ![tikzLCTSECIR](https://github.com/SciCompMod/memilio/assets/70579874/6a5d5a95-20f9-4176-8894-c091bd48bfb7)